-When going through your egg donation cycle, your body is putting in extra effort so that you can produce multiple healthy and strong eggs to help the intended parents achieve their dream of bringing home a healthy baby.
+When going through your egg donation cycle, your body is putting in an extra effort so that you can produce multiple healthy and strong eggs to help the intended parents achieve their dream of bringing home a healthy baby.
 Your care and comfort are important throughout this time.

 Here are some tips for egg donors currently in cycle.

 - Ask Questions!
 If you are unsure about anything during your cycle, make sure to ask your agency, clinic, and/or physician so that you are fully informed and comfortable with the process.
 It is a good idea to have their contact information saved and readily accessible in case you need to reach them urgently.
-Agencies and clinics have on-call numbers so you can reach someone to ask question during non-business hours.
+Agencies and clinics have on-call numbers so you can reach someone to ask questions during non-business hours.

 - Hydration and Electrolytes: As an egg donor, your body is working hard to produce multiple eggs.
 Make sure to take special care of yourself during this critical time, stay hydrated (try to drink fluids with lots of electrolytes).

 - Healthy Diet: Maintaining a healthy and well-balanced diet is always important, but it is especially important during your egg donation cycle.
 Leafy greens, other vegetables, and fruit will keep you healthy.
 Try to avoid foods a high-sugar and high-carb diet as they will increase any bloating that you may have.
 Make sure to talk to your doctor about the best nutrition plan for you during this time.